Addressing impacts from shipping and climate change in the western Arctic

 A changing soundscape

 The loss of sea ice due to climate change will lead to increased vessel traffic in the Northwest Passage, which could impact the marine environment in a number of ways.
 Sound is vital to the survival of marine mammals and other species, but increased vessel traffic will lead to increased noise pollution.
-We use acoustic monitoring (see map of monitoring sites below) to collect information on underwater noise conditions, species presence and vocal behaviours, and the impacts of vessel noise.
+We use acoustic monitoring (see map of monitoring sites below) to collect information on natural underwater sound levels, species presence and vocal behaviours, and the impacts of vessel noise.
 Our work to date includes:

-Collaborating with ISR communities and DFO to document how quiet the current underwater environment is as well as how noise levels change with wind and ice cover, and also measuring underwater noise from ships.
+Collaborating with ISR communities and DFO to document how quiet the current underwater environment is as well as how sound levels change with wind and ice cover, and also measuring underwater noise from ships.

 Monitoring vocalizations to document the occurrence of key species, including beluga and bowhead whales, ringed and bearded seals and Arctic cod.

 Modeling the “noise footprint” of ships, particularly in proposed shipping corridors, marine protected areas (MPAs), and core use areas of marine mammals, to assess noise impacts on marine mammal behaviour.

 Providing specific recommendations to the Inuvialuit and other decision-makers on noise impacts to improve the location, design and management of marine shipping corridors, MPAs, and other conservation areas.

 Collaborating with ISR communities and DFO to establish additional sites for monitoring (e.g., more remote areas) and map sensitive areas and seasonal activities for marine mammals such as bowhead whales, beluga whales, and Arctic cod.